malcomwu/plutr/PRELUDE.md

 Currently, all the windows in Linux distributions have very low efficiency in the sysop or developers do not care, because it's enough for you.
 It is not described for the details.
 Say, 'no' games can be developed in Linux.

+#### III-3.2.
+Usage
-Can multiple sockets do for the illustation as follows:
+Can multiple sockets do in the illustation below?

                                 <======>
                             //===========\\